 We also asked you to share specific improvements you would like to see at certain locations, and barriers that prevent you from traveling by bike or on foot in this area.
 We reviewed those, along with recommendations from previous studies and existing transportation conditions.

 Expand the sections below to learn about the cross‐section alternatives we’re considering to improve travel on El Camino Real.
 There are alternatives for Segment A , from Albert M Teglia Boulevard to Mission Road, and Segment B, from Mission Road to Arlington Drive.
-As you review these, please compare the design and tradeoffs for the alternatives, and share your preference in the surveys below.
+As you review these, please compare the design and tradeoffs for the alternatives.

 During the first phase of the project, the Y intersection was identified as a location in particular need of improvements.
 Based on an analysis of existing transportation conditions, a review of recommendations from previous studies, and input gathered from the community, we identified a set of recommendations for intersection improvements.